wallacesilva/yes.js/README.md

 Performance
 --------------------------------------

-Objective for this project is a slim framework on file size, memory usage and process.
-If this framework is hard process for you report a issue.
+Objective for this project is a slim library on file size, memory usage and process.
+If this library is hard process for you report a issue.
 Thanks.

 Issues, Bugs and Suggestions
 --------------------------------------